1974 Asian Games: History

 Starting in 1962, the Games were hit by several crises.
 First, the host country Indonesia, refused to permit the participation of Israel and the Republic of China (Taiwan) due to political and religious issues.
 As a result, the IOC removed its sponsorship of the Games and terminated Indonesia as one of the IOC members.
 The Asian Football Confederation (AFC), International Association of Athletics Federations (IAAF) and International Weightlifting Federation (IWF), also removed their recognition of the Games.

-In 1970, South Korea dropped its plan to host the Games due to national security crisis; however, the main reason was the financial crisis, forcing the previous host Thailand to administer the Games again in Bangkok using funds transferred from South Korea.
-Prior to the Games, Japan was asked to host the Games, but declined due to Expo '70 in Osaka.
+In 1970, South Korea dropped its plan to host the Games due to a national security crisis; however, the main reason was the financial crisis, forcing the previous host Thailand to administer the Games again in Bangkok using funds transferred from South Korea.
+Prior to the Games, Japan was asked to host, but declined due to Expo '70 in Osaka.
 This edition also marked the first time the Games were broadcast on television throughout the world.

-Track and field was one of the most popular disciplines of these games in 1974 in Tehran.
-Some of the famous figures of this discipline at that time in the men's category were Manouchehr Shamshiri, the Iranian track and field champion in 110 meters hurdles, 100 meters and 800 meters, Reza Entezari, 400 meters and 800 meters hurdles champion, Ahmad Goodarzi, 3000 meters hurdles champion.
+Athletics was one of the most popular disciplines of these games.
+Reza Entezari, an Iranian runner, won silver medals in the 400 meters and 800 meters competitions, as well as bronze in the 4 x 400 metres relay.

 Host city selection

-On 11 and 12 January 1968, a meeting was organised at the Bangkok, in between the representatives of nine Asian National Olympic Committees.
-The framework of the meeting was set up in another meeting held on 1 September 1970 during Bangkok Asian Games.
+On 11 and 12 January 1968, a meeting was organised in Bangkok, involving the representatives of nine Asian National Olympic Committees.
+The framework of the meeting was set up in another meeting held on 1 September 1970 during the first Bangkok Asian Games.
 Tehran was selected as host city after defeating Kuwait City and Tel Aviv.

 Organisation

-The responsibility of organising the Seventh Asian Games was assigned to a special committee headed by the Amir Abbas Hoveida, then Prime Minister of Iran.
+The responsibility of organising the Seventh Asian Games was assigned to a special committee headed by Amir Abbas Hoveida, then Prime Minister of Iran.

 Venues

-The venue for the 1974 Asian Games was the multi-purpose sport complex– Aryamehr Sports Complex.
+The main venues for the 1974 Asian Games was inside the multi-purpose sport complex– Aryamehr Sports Complex.